adolfoeliazat/Telenav.AI/retinanet/README.md

 **D. Predicting**

-1. Edit _predict.sh_ script located in the current folder of the running docker container: `nano predict.sh`
+1. Edit _predict.sh_ script located in the current folder of the running docker container: `predict.sh`
     * For _WEIGHTS_ parameter:
         * set the path to the trained model file, like _/data/model/retinanet_resnet50_traffic_signs_v002.pb_.
     * For _TRAIN_META_FILE_ set the value: _/data/train_data/rois.bin_